MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

      ![QnA Maker step 3, Name your kb](../media/kb/create-kb-step-3.png)

-5. Populate the kb with a base source by clicking **+ Add file** and uploading the Sample QnA FAQ.xls file.
+5. Populate the kb with a base source by clicking **+ Add file** and uploading the SampleFAQs.xlsx file that you downloaded in Step 1.

    ![QnA Maker step 4, Populate your kb](../media/kb/create-kb-step-4.png)